OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed above.

-### IP Block-listing
+### IP Block-listing and Intelligence

 Less sophisticated attacks will often use a relatively small number of IP addresses, which can be block-listed after a number of failed login attempts.
 These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
 The block list should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.

-Additionally, there are publicly available block lists of known bad IP addresses which are collected by websites such as [AbuseIPDB](https://www.abuseipdb.com) based on abuse reports from users.

 Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a block list, then taking appropriate action such as locking the account and notifying the user, as it likely that their account has been compromised.

+However, many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
+This may defeat both IP block-lists and rate limiting, as per IP request volume may remain low.
+Correlating authentication traffic with proxy and known bad IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks and may serve as a mitigation trigger.
+For example, every request from a hosting provider could be required to solve CAPTCHA.

+There are both public and commercial sources of IP address intellignece and classification that may be leveraged, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 ### Device Fingerprinting